 Have you tried creating a free blog at wordpress.com or blogger.com?
 You could tinker around with the user interfaces to see which blogging platform you like best.
 It's also a good starting ground to get your feet wet.
 Btw I just want to make sure that you know that wordpress.COM is the free one, while wordpress.ORG is basically the one which you pay for.

 To answer your question, I bought my domain name 'pupuren.com' through Dreamhost, my host company.
-I hope this helps clear up any confusion!posted 9 months ago
+I hope this helps clear up any confusion!posted over 1 year ago

 @renr thanks for your help. unfortunately i'm still confused :(